 This credential is widely regarded in the global financial industry for its rigorous focus on current investment knowledge, analytical skill, and ethical standards.
 The CFA designation symbolizes the knowledge, discipline and integrity you should expect from a portfolio manager.

-The Chartered Accountant designation is given to accounting professionals in Canada after rigorous study, examination and hands-on experience.
-The role of a CA is one of a trusted professional, known for technical competence, integrity, objectivity and a commitment to the public interest.
+The Chartered Professional Accountant (CPA) designation is given to accounting professionals in Canada after rigorous study, examination and hands-on experience.
+The role of a CPA is viewed as a trusted professional, known for technical competence, integrity, objectivity and a commitment to the public interest.

 Currency risk arises from the change in the price of one currency relative to another.

-The practice of independently managing the funds of each client in accordance with his or her needs.
+A discretionary portfolio manager independently manages the funds of each client in accordance with the needs of the client.